 DRAGON'S LAIR / SPACE ACE LASERDISC PLAYER CONVERSION

-Written & developed by Robert DiNapoli - 24 September 1999
+Developed by Robert DiNapoli - 24 September 1999

 UPDATE - November 2016 - This document from 1999 explains how to add desktop PC hardware into your arcade game cabinet to allow it to use a Sony laserdisc player instead of the original Pioneer.
-For your consideration, there are also less bulky products that have been developed since then to perform laserdisc player upgrades & replacement.
+For your consideration, there are also less bulky products that have been developed since then to perform laserdisc player upgrades or replacement.
 See an overview of these devices on our Laserdisc Player Conversion Products page.

 WHAT'S NEW IN DLTERM V1.4